brianmay/resume/experience.rst

 | Package Developer,
 | February 2016 to present

 Creating security updated packages for legacy Debian based operating systems.
 This is a thankless task that must be done very carefully so as not to break critical computer systems.
 It involves coordination with other team members, the Debian security team, the package maintainers, upstream authors, and any other relevant party.

 .. index:: Windows, Python, Debian, Linux, Samba, LDAP, VPAC, VLSCI, Karaage
 .. index:: CISCO, VMs

 VPAC (aka V3 Alliance)
 ----------------------
-| Systems Administrator / Python Developers,
+| Systems Administrator / Python Developer,
 | May 2006 to June 2015

 Initially I was responsible for the administration of the desktop computers.
 This includes the initial installation of the operating system (CentOS), and installing new software.
 I installed and administrated the tape backup system (Tivoli Storage Manager).
 I also assist with administrating the network.
 This has involved considerable work with both Linux and Windows.
 Later on, I moved to more Python2 and Python3 programming, especially with the open source Karaage project.

 Major projects include: